renatols-jf/spboot-chassi/README.md

 and the little code that exists is generally duplicated in many places.
 Also, I have seen my fair share of anemic models, and while I understand it's never so simple to get rid of data holders, I strive to use them the least possible.

+The whole framework is based on the idea that all that happens within an application request is connected to its current context.
+Data validation is not static, and neither is data transformation.
+Based on that validation and transformations can be created based on operations.

+The idea is to lessen the quantity of boilerplate code written and enable developers to focus on domain behavior.